EUROPEAN UNION - VIETNAM FREE TRADE AGREEMENT

 The agreement will allow Vietnam to maintain free access to the EU market for those products also in the future, even if its economic situation no longer justifies a preferential treatment reserved for developing countries.
 In addition, the agreement will lead to a gradual tariff elimination for the remaining products.

-The EU-Vietnam Free Trade Agreement (EVFTA) will remove duties on almost all products, except for a few so-called “sensitive products” that will still remain subject to duty-free tariff rate quotas (mainly agricultural products such as rice, sweetcorn, sugar, surimi etc.).
+The EU-Vietnam Free Trade Agreement (EVFTA) will remove duties on almost all products, except for a few so-called “sensitive products” that will still remain subject to duty-free tariff rate quotas (mainly agricultural products such as rice, sweetcorn, sugar, surimi, and others.).

 Tariffs shall be eliminated per gradual stages.
-The reductions are classified in ten categories ranging from immediate effect, to 11 equal annual stages.
+The reductions are classified into ten categories ranging from immediate effect to 11 equal annual stages.
 Category “A” means tariffs will be entirely eliminated when the Agreement enters into force; Category “B3” means tariffs will be entirely eliminated in 4 equal annual stages beginning on the date the Agreement enters into force and so on.

-Thanks to the agreement, trade in many products will be facilitated by (i) an increased use by Vietnam of international standards in its regulations; (ii) agreed rules on animal and plant health; (iii) the recognition by Vietnam of EU certificates of conformity for cars; and (iv) the recognition by Vietnam of the "Made in EU" origin marking for most non-agricultural products.
+Thanks to the agreement, trade-in of many products will be facilitated by (i) an increased use by Vietnam of international standards in its regulations; (ii) agreed rules on animal and plant health; (iii) the recognition by Vietnam of EU certificates of conformity for cars; and (iv) the recognition by Vietnam of the "Made in EU" origin marking for most non-agricultural products.

 Protection and Geographical Indications

-The FTA also provides ambitious disciplines on State-Owned Enterprises and state subsidies to avoid that an unfair advantage is given to local companies, as well as, better protection for EU innovations, artworks and brands from being unlawfully copied.
+The FTA also provides ambitious disciplines on State-Owned Enterprises and state subsidies to avoid an unfair advantage is given to local companies, as well as, better protection for EU innovations, artworks, and brands from being unlawfully copied.

 Moreover, 169 traditional European food and drinks products from a specific geographical origin will be protected against imitation on the Vietnamese market.
 This includes famous Portuguese delicacies like Queijo da Serra da Estrela, Pêra Rocha do Oeste and Azeites do Ribatejo, Trás-os-Montes and Norte do Alentejano.